ismaelescalante/Quick-Gym/README.md

 # Installation
--Run npm install to install all dependencies
+-Run npm install to install all dependencies.

 -On the src folder, run npm start to view in the browser.